hmcts/ops-runbooks/BAIS/BAIS-NSG-Rules.md

 ```bash
 git push --set-upstream origin BRANCH-NAME
 ```
-6. Create Pull Request and review changes compared with master.
+6. Create a Pull Request and review changes compared with master.
 * Look out for typical formatting issues such as extra spaces or unusual characters.
 * Specifically, the '-' in port ranges can often need deleted and retyped depending on how rules have been exported from a CSV.

+7. Raise a BAU ticket with the PlatOps team requesting PR approval and execution.

 ## Platform Operations Steps

-7. Review PR and provide approval as appropriate, see step 6 for common formatting issues.
+8. Review PR and provide approval as appropriate, see step 6 for common formatting issues.
 Check for failed tests in the terraform plan that was triggered following the PR.

-8. Terraform Apply
+9. Terraform Apply
 In [Azure DevOps](https://dev.azure.com/hmcts/PlatformOperations/_build?definitionId=432)
 * 'Run Pipeline'
 * Branch/tag: Your new branch name